youthinfront/youthinfront-site/teach-the-past-and-present.md

 Teaching the past and present to explore civic engagement
 =========================================================

 Without endorsing a particular point of view or policy, teachers can focus on this moment of student activism as a case study in social change and civic participation writ large.
-The role of young people in pivotal moments like the US civil rights movement offers another entry point for thinking about the power and potential of youth voice.
+The role of young people in pivotal moments like the U.S. Civil Rights Movement offers another entry point for thinking about the power and potential of youth voice.

 ### Ask questions like:
 - How do we determine the most effective way to make a difference in our neighborhoods, our nations, and the world?